-33. Will this Ordinance address "party house rentals"?
+34. Does the Ordinance address "party house rentals"?

 The Ordinance seeks to prevent "party house rentals" by limiting STRs to Primary Residences and prohibiting the registration of Vacation Rentals.
-For Hosted Stays, the Host will be present overnight in the STR unit, which will decrease the likelihood of "party house" STRs.
+For Hosted Stays, the Host is present overnight in the STR unit, which decreases the likelihood of "party house" STRs.

-The Ordinance specifically prohibits the advertisement of STRs for parties or events, including but not limited to open invite gatherings or parties advertised on social media, commercial events, commercial parties, commercial group gatherings, banquets, corporate events, or any event where an admission fee is charged for Un-Hosted Stays, a minimum 2night booking will be required to deter "party house" rentals.
+The Ordinance specifically prohibits the advertisement of STRs for parties or events, including but not limited to open invite gatherings or parties advertised on social media, commercial events, commercial parties, commercial group gatherings, banquets, corporate events, or any event where an admission fee is charged.
+For Un-Hosted Stays, a minimum 2-night booking is required to deter "party house" rentals.

-34. What are "coastal zones" and how will the Ordinance affect such areas?
+35. What are "coastal zones" and how does the Ordinance affect such areas?